AbdelIdir/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+Routing between pages is usually faster, since it wont upload or request data from the server evrytime a different page is accessed.

+Using Link instead of anchor allow us to switch from page to page easily without reload.
+Better UI aswell.

 > Answer: initial
 ## Project Set Up